salimshrestha98/full-page-slider/readme.txt

 - 🎨 Add heading, content, background, and optional footers for each slide
 - 🧭 Vertical or horizontal slide layouts
 - ⚡ Smooth animation transitions
+- 🔤 Google Fonts integration for enhanced typography
+- ⚙️ Dedicated admin page for settings and management
+- 🎛️ Enhanced slide-level controls for detailed customization
 - 🖼️ Works with any theme
 - 🌐 Responsive and mobile-ready